hocinehacherouf/ansible-windows/deck/main.md

 ### Ansible :heart: PowerShell

 - Ansible can execute PowerShell commands/files
-  - Ansible required powershell 4.0+ on target hosts
+  - Ansible required powershell 3.0+ and .NET 4.0+ on target hosts
 - Ansible modules for Windows are based on PowerShell 👉 `ansible.windows`

 ---